Ernest Malinowski: Early life

-He was born in 1818 in the village of Seweryny, near Zviahel to father Jakub, an officer serving in the army of the Duchy of Warsaw and mother Anna Świejkowska, daughter of Voivode of Podolia Leonard Świejkowski.
+He was born in 1818 in the village of Seweryny, near Zviahel to Jakub Malinowski, an officer serving in the army of the Duchy of Warsaw and Anna Świejkowska, daughter of Voivode of Podolia Leonard Świejkowski.
 Between 1827 and 1831 he attended the Volhynian High School in Kremenets.
 In 1832, he emigrated to France where he studied at the Lycée Louis-le-Grand and later École Polytechnique (1834–1836).
 Between 1838 and 1839, he worked on the construction of the Paris–Le Havre railway line.
 In 1839, he was sent to Algeria where he was involved in the construction of roads in the Bône Province.
 He then moved to Algiers where he participated in the construction of the city's port.
 In 1840, he returned to France and worked on regulating the Meuse River until 1847.
 He was also involved in the political activities of Polish exiles in France and collaborated with Hôtel Lambert founded by Prince Adam Czartoryski.